-2. The applicant is under a disciplinary penalty or sanction pro- hibiting the use of the facility; 3.
-The proposed use includes non-permissible solicitation [see FI]; The proposed use would constitute an immediate and act danger to the peace or security of the College District that available law enforcement officials could not control with r sonable efforts; 5.
-The applicant owes a monetary debt to the College District and the debt is considered delinquent; 6.
-The proposed activity would disrupt or disturb the regular academic program; 7.
-The proposed use would result in damage to or defacement of property or the applicant has previously damaged College District property; or 8.
-The proposed activity would constitute an unauthorized joint sponsorship with an outside group. appli assistant director of student engagement shall will provide the icant a written statement of the grounds for rejection if a re- st is denied.
-Announcements and Publicity ister basis cordance with administrative procedures, all students and reg- ed student organizations shall will be given access on the same s for making announcements and publicizing their meetings activities.
-Identification Students or registered student organizations using College District facilities shallwill provide identification when requested to do so by a College District representative or College District police officer.
-Violations use istrat dent facili lege The to comply with the policy and procedures regarding student of College District facilities shallwill result in appropriate admin- tive action, including but not limited to, suspension of a stu- 's or a registered student organization's use of College District ties and/or other disciplinary action in accordance with the Col- District's discipline policies and procedures [see FM and FMA] student handbook.
-Appeals sions made by the administration under this policy may be ap- ed in accordance with FLD(LOCAL).
-[For distribution of literature, see FLA]
+- 2. The applicant is under a disciplinary penalty or sanction prohibiting the use of the facility; - 3.
+The proposed use includes non-permissible solicitation [see FI]: - The proposed use would constitute an immediate and actual danger to the peace or security of the College District that available law enforcement officials could not control with reasonable efforts; - 5.
+The applicant owes a monetary debt to the College District and the debt is considered delinquent; - The proposed activity would disrupt or disturb the regular academic program; - 7.
+The proposed use would result in damage to or defacement of property or the applicant has previously damaged College District property; or - 8.
+The proposed activity would constitute an unauthorized joint sponsorship with an outside group.

+The assistant director of student engagement shallwill provide the applicant a written statement of the grounds for rejection if a request is denied.

+Announcements and Publicity

+In accordance with administrative procedures, all students and registered student organizations shallwill be given access on the same basis for making announcements and publicizing their meetings and activities.

+Students or registered student organizations using College District facilities shallwill provide identification when requested to do so by a College District representative or College District police officer.